-I never had a chance really, I was always destined to have some connection with textiles, my mother studied fashion.
-She did not end up realising her career, she did what most women ended up doing in the 1950's, she got married, had a family and all of us followed my forces father to different postings around the world.
+I feel I was destined to have some connection with textiles, my mother studied fashion at Trent College.
+She did not end up realising her career for long though, she got married, had a family and all of us followed my forces father to different postings around the world.
 Although she never regretted having her children she always wondered what she may have achieved if things had taken a different path.
 There it was...my cue.

 I was made aware of textiles as a contemporary art form while completing my foundation art course in 1976.
 My tutor brought her sewing machine in and plonked it on my desk.
 I have been behind one ever since.
 I'm not sure I would have found this path without that very guiding hand and I'm very thankful as textiles is such an exciting and versatile medium.